-Surrounded by the waters of Auckland’s Hauraki Gulf Marine Park, Waiheke Island has been a long-time haven for free spirits and Auckland families on beach holidays.
+Surrounded by the waters of Auckland’s Hauraki Gulf Marine Park, Waiheke Island has been a long-time haven for free spirits, artists and Auckland families on beach holidays.
 In more recent times Waiheke's relaxed joys have also earned international appreciation.

 These days, Waiheke is the favourite island get-away for Aucklanders attracted by beautiful white sandy beaches and historic sites, a thriving food scene, an eclectic mix of artists, an extensive list of boutique and luxury accommodation, brazen architectural delights and some of New Zealand’s most coveted vineyards and wineries.

 Waiheke Island may be New Zealand’s third-most populated island but with a permanent population of around 9,000 and only 92 km2 land area, it’s hardly overcrowded.

 Island of wine

 The island’s dry, sunny microclimate has inspired the development of vineyards and wineries – so much so that it’s earned the title of ‘Island of Wine’.